piddlingtuna/COMP1521_21T3/week02/q3_bitwise.md

 # Bitwise Operations

+- You just want to manipulate individual bits
-This are MEGA fast 🏃🏃🏃!!!
+- This are MEGA fast 🏃🏃🏃!!!

 ```c
 float Q_rsqrt( float number )